pulumi/pulumi-hugo/themes/default/content/what-is/what-is-infrastructure-as-code.md

 Infrastructure as code tames the complexity of cloud infrastructure because it uses the same software engineering principles, approaches, and tools that have enabled other software-based systems to scale up.
 Here are some of the benefits infrastructure as code provides.

-### Repeatability and Consistency

-Infrastructure that is defined via infrastructure as code can be deployed in a highly repeatable fashion.
+* **Repeatability and Consistency**: Infrastructure that is defined via infrastructure as code can be deployed in a highly repeatable fashion.
 Do you need a development environment that is a high fidelity copy of the production environment?
 Or do you need to ensure that infrastructure is deployed the same across multiple regions?
 This is easily accomplished with infrastructure as code.

-### Accountability

-Changes to the infrastructure can be easily tracked via the use of version control with your infrastructure as code files.
+* **Accountability**: Changes to the infrastructure can be easily tracked via the use of version control with your infrastructure as code files.

-### Improved Productivity

-Most developers have an integrated development environment (IDE) that they use all the time.
+* **Improved Productivity**: Most developers have an integrated development environment (IDE) that they use all the time.
 When infrastructure is code, you can take advantage of all the features that an IDE offers, such as autocompletion and the ability to look up methods and their parameters.

-### Better Alignment Among Teams

-Infrastructure as code enables infrastructure teams and software development teams to adopt DevOps principles and work together more closely.
+* **Better Alignment Among Teams**: Infrastructure as code enables infrastructure teams and software development teams to adopt DevOps principles and work together more closely.
 When infrastructure is code and is integrated into your company's software lifecycle, there's a common language and a common set of practices that stakeholders already understand.
 That common understanding fosters cross-team collaboration, which is fundamental to DevOps.

 ## How Do I Get Started with Infrastructure as Code?